Cost of living: dealing with high gas and electricity bills

 If you are a homeowner, you can also use an online service on GOV.UK to get recommendations for home improvements that could make your property cheaper to heat and keep warm.
 If you live in England and cannot access the tool online, you can call the Home Retrofit Advice and Information Line on 0800 098 7950 (Monday to Friday 8am to 6pm and Saturday 9am to 12pm).

-The page Get help with the cost of energy efficiency on the Citizens Advice website has advice about grants and funding that may be available for energy-saving home improvements.
+The page Get help paying for energy efficiency home improvements on the Citizens Advice website has advice about grants and funding that may be available for energy-saving home improvements.

 Checking your boiler settings